DoTheEvo/veeam-prometheus-grafana/README.md

 Without any action the pushed metrics sit on the pushgateway **forever**.
 [This is intentional.](https://github.com/prometheus/pushgateway/issues/19)<br>
-To better visualize possible lack of new reports coming in, it be wise to wipe the pushgateway clean daily.
+It is **essential** to wipe pushgateway clean daily to better visualize lack of new reports coming in.

 For this the dockerhost can have a simple systemd service and a timer.